infinum/qa-handbook/Automation/Jenkins jobs.md

 2. Click the job name to open its details page

-3. Open a build's details by clicking the build number in the build history
+3. Open a build's details by clicking the _build number_ in the Build History section

    ![jenkins_build_history.png](/img/jenkins_build_history.png)

 4. Click _Console Output_ in the left-hand side menu

 ![jenkins_console_output.png](/img/jenkins_console_output.png)